TraceMachina/nativelink/local-remote-execution/README.md

 # Local Remote Execution

-Nativelink's Local Remote Execution is a framework to build and rapidly iterate custom toolchain setups that are transparent, fully hermetic and reproducible across machines of the same system architecture.
+NativeLink's Local Remote Execution is a framework to build and rapidly iterate custom toolchain setups that are transparent, fully hermetic and reproducible across machines of the same system architecture.